-7 Third Trimester Discomforts and What to Do About Them
+7 Third Trimester Discomforts and Their solutions

 The third trimester of pregnancy is a super exciting time – you are so close to meeting your precious baby!

 Let’s face it though, it can be rough.
 Those uncomfortable pregnancy ailments can feel worse than ever and make the final days and weeks drag.
 The good news is that there are some things you can do to help ease those discomforts.
 We’ve put together a list of the top seven third trimester discomforts – what causes them and what you can do about them.

 Cause: In your third trimester your body produces approximately 60 percent more blood volume than usual.
 That’s a lot!
 Your growing uterus puts pressure on the large veins returning blood to your heart.
 This extra fluid pools in your lower limbs.